-For the first 15 seconds or so, the pulse is hard to determine because a lot of the vocals are not being sung exactly on the beat, but then when the verse comes in (0:17) the pulse is more easily identifiable.
+Take the song Pompeii by Bastille, for example.
+For the first 15 seconds or so, the pulse is hard to determine because a lot of the vocals are not being sung exactly on the beat, but then when the verse comes in (0:17), the pulse is more easily identifiable.

-This song is an example of “reggae” music, where the guitar is played on the unaccented beats the whole time.
+The song Falling by Iration is an example of “reggae” music, where the guitar is played on the unaccented beats the whole time.

-Listen to this famous waltz and see if you can feel the pulse at the start of each bar:
+Listen to this famous waltz by Johann Strauss and see if you can feel the pulse at the start of each bar:

 So rhythm consists of regularly repeating patterns of accented and unaccented beats.

-However, to make things a bit easier to read and follow along with a piece of music, we usually group the rhythm into bars (also called measures).
+However, to make things a bit easier to read and follow along with a piece of music, we usually group the rhythm into measures (also called bars in the UK).

-A bar is a grouping of a specific number of beats, and is primarily used to keep music organized and easier to read when writing it down.
+A measure is a grouping of a specific number of beats and is primarily used to keep music organized and easier to read when writing it down.

-In this piano piece, the bar lines are useful because there are a lot of notes being played in a row, in the same rhythm (all quavers, or eighth notes), and the bar lines keep the notes separate so you can read them easier.
+In this piano piece, the bar lines are helpful because there are a lot of notes being played in a row in the same rhythm (all eighth notes), and the bar lines keep the notes separate so you can read them easier.

-Metre (or meter in the USA), on the other hand, is more to do with how a piece of music feels, and it is determined by comparing the number of weak beats to one strong beat.
+Meter (or metre in the UK), on the other hand, is more to do with how a piece of music feels, and it is determined by comparing the number of weak beats to one strong beat.

-For example, with the “Blue Danube” waltz above, there are two weak beats after one strong beat, and that means the piece is in a triple metre or triple time (three beats).
+For example, with the “Blue Danube” waltz above, there are two weak beats after one strong beat, and that means the piece is in a triple meter or triple time (three beats).

-There is also duple metre or duple time (two beats – one strong, one weak) and quadruple metre or quadruple time (four beats – one strong and three weak).
+There is also duple meter or duple time (two beats – one strong, one weak) and quadruple meter or quadruple time (four beats – one strong and three weak).

-A song can change its metre by changing the number of weak beats in between each strong beat.
+A song can change its meter by changing the number of weak beats in between each strong beat.

 Listen to this example in the song “We Can Work It Out” by The Beatles:

-The song starts in quadruple meter (4/4 – you can feel three weak beats for every strong beat), but at 0:15, when they sing “We can work it out”, the metre changes to a duple metre because they start playing only one weak beat per strong beat.
+The song starts in quadruple meter (4/4 – you can feel three weak beats for every strong beat), but at 0:15, when they sing “We can work it out,” the meter changes to a duple meter because they start playing only one weak beat per strong beat.

-It then changes back to quadruple metre at 0:19.
+It then changes back to quadruple meter at 0:19.

-After this, at the line “I have always thought”, they go back to quadruple metre.
+After this, at the line “I have always thought,” they go back to quadruple meter.